voyageprofessor/gtav-sourcecode-build-guide/workingstatus.md

 - [x] Game
 - [x] Tools
   - [x] Rage Script Editor
-    - It's working for me but somehow your virtual machine needs to be **Single Core** for script editor to work.
   - [x] Rag UI and Interface
   - [x] Map Viewer
   - [x] ShortcutMenu